-RSS (Really Simple Syndication) is a way to structure blog content into a format called XML, this can then be used by yourself or others to help share your blog content to a wider audience, boost your SEO and gain subscribers.
-RSS feeds are found at a URL (website address), this displays the information in a formatted XML form, this is useful when trying to use your blog information in more than one place without typing it out multiple times.
+RSS (Really Simple Syndication) is a way to structure blog content into a format called XML, this can then be used by yourself or others to help share your blog content with a wider audience, boost your SEO and gain subscribers.
+RSS feeds are found at a URL (website address), which displays the information in a formatted XML form, this is useful when trying to use your blog information in more than one place without typing it out multiple times.

 Here is a quick example of what the XML content would look like.

 <pubDate>Wed, 08 Apr 2015 08:27:45 +0100</pubDate>

 The RSS address would contain all the details about the blog posts.
 This can then be passed on to other applications that support RSS for an easy way to share your blog posts around.